aitorperezzz/chanclol/README.md

 The Docker image is built with a Go builder stage, runs the test suite during the build, and copies only the compiled static binary plus `config.json` into the final image.

-The GitLab pipeline uses Buildah and pushes two tags to the GitLab container registry when `main` is built:
+The GitLab pipeline runs `go test ./...`, runs `go vet ./...`, and then uses Buildah to push two tags to the GitLab container registry when `main` is built:

 - `$CI_REGISTRY_IMAGE:$CI_COMMIT_SHORT_SHA`
 - `$CI_REGISTRY_IMAGE:latest`